arielgee/Sage-Like/.misc/tasks.md

 * MSG_ID_SUSPEND_BOOKMARKS_EVENT_LISTENER/MSG_ID_RESTORE_BOOKMARKS_EVENT_LISTENER need to be deleted? => NO
 * use suspendBookmarksEventHandlerReqCounter() function for the semaphore                   => NO, CREATED A LOCKER CLASS
 * convert the content of the onMessage.addListener() to switch/case instead of if/else/if/else
+* convert all slGlobals message codes to numbers
 ---

 ## Next